sagemath/sagewiki_to_gh-2022-10-10/cyclo/charpoly.md

 || 67    || 10.23s     ||  1.48s ||
 || 199   || 531s       ||  438s  ||

-Similar timings for computing the square of the matrix $T_2$, i.e., for matrix multiplication:
+By the way, here are similar timings for computing the square of the matrix $T_2$, i.e., for matrix multiplication: